 Research and Teaching Profile

-Boos has completed her first book, titled The Challenge of Public Speech.
-Postwar Germany and the Holocaust (forthcoming with Cornell University Press).
-The book investigates canonical public speeches by Theodor W. Adorno, Hannah Arendt, Ingeborg Bachmann, Martin Buber, Paul Celan, Uwe Johnson, Peter Szondi and Peter Weiss that both facilitated and subverted the construction of a public discourse about the Holocaust in postwar Germany.
+In my first book, Speaking the Unspeakable in Postwar Germany.
+Toward a Public Discourse on the Holocaust (Cornell University Press, 2013), I investigate canonical public speeches by Theodor W. Adorno, Hannah Arendt, Ingeborg Bachmann, Martin Buber, Paul Celan, Uwe Johnson, Peter Szondi and Peter Weiss that both facilitated and subverted the construction of a public discourse about the Holocaust in postwar Germany.

-Boos’ teaching focuses on 19th – 21st century German literature, culture and film as well as critical thought.
-She has published articles on Peter Szondi, Hannah Arendt, Uwe Johnson, Johann W. von Goethe and Gottfried Keller.
+Sonja Boos’ teaching focuses on 19th- through 21st century German literature, culture, and film as well as critical thought.

-Recent courses: Aesthetics and Politics of the Avantgarde; Drama und Recht; Representations of Terror; Poetic Realism; Sexuality; War, Violence, Trauma
+Recent courses: Film and Gender, Aesthetics and Politics of the Avant-garde; Drama und Recht; Representations of Terror; Poetic Realism; Sexuality; War, Violence, Trauma.